Sustainability

 grass roots farmers’ cooperative guide to overcoming the barriers for beginning farmers

 Howdy!
 Cody Hopkins, here.
 I’m thrilled to be guest blogging for the Greenhorns on behalf of Grass Roots Farmers’ Cooperative.
-We’re a group of pasture-based livestock farmers operating under a single set of animal husbandry standards and selling our meats under the same brand.
-Of the many exciting endeavors our cooperative has set out to […]
+We’re a group of pasture-based livestock farmers operating under a […]

 Posted: January 24 2018